pandammonium/buffer-guess-who/README.md

 # buffer-guess-who
-Guess Who game for Buffer people and their WAGs and HABs.
+A Guess Who game for Bufferoos and their Bufferees.

 ## Instructions